How it works

 2. Curate (you start it, the AI does most of the work)

 Run /kk-curate (the system nudges you once transcripts pile up).
-It reads the captured sessions, drafts proposed notes, writes them under .ai/kenkeep/nodes/, then rebuilds INDEX.md and GRAPH.md.
+It reads the captured sessions, drafts proposed notes, writes them under .ai/kenkeep/nodes/, then rebuilds the index.md tree (root catalog ENTRY.md) and GRAPH.md.

 When a proposed note contradicts one you already have, the curator never overwrites it silently.
 It records the conflict, and /kk-curate walks each one with you: accept the new note, reject it, or keep the conflict as a record.
 This walkthrough is the only way contradictions get resolved.